nikkishukla123/guestra_backend/readme.md

 🏗️ How the Project is Structured
-To keep the code clean, I’ve divided the folders by responsibility:
+To keep the code clean, I’ve divided the folders by responsibility: src/

-Models: Where the database "blueprints" live.

-Controllers: The gatekeepers that handle requests and send back responses.

-Services: This is the heart of the app.
-All the math for pricing and taxes happens here.

-Routes: The URL paths (endpoints).
+├── models/        # Database schemas
+├── controllers/   # Request handling & validation
+├── routes/        # API endpoints
+├── services/      # Core business logic (pricing, tax) ├── app.js         # Express app configuration
+├── server.js      # Server startup & DB connection

-💰 The Pricing Engine (Core Feature)
+Pricing Engine (Core Feature)
 The most important part of this project is that it doesn't just store a "final price."
 It calculates it every time you ask.

-Supported Pricing Types:
+Supported Pricing Types
-Static: A simple fixed price (e.g., Coffee = ₹200).

-Complimentary: Items that are always free (₹0).

-Discounted: Takes a base price and applies either a flat amount (₹50 off) or a percentage (10% off).
-It also makes sure the price never goes below zero.
+Static Pricing – Fixed price

+Complimentary Pricing – Always free

+Discounted Pricing – Flat or percentage discount

-Tiered (Usage-based): * Price changes based on how long you use something.
+Tiered Pricing – Price based on usage duration

+The pricing logic is implemented inside a dedicated service:

+services/pricing.service.js

 Example: A meeting room might be ₹300 for 1 hour, but ₹500 for 2 hours.
 The system automatically picks the right "slab."